 April 19 to August 1, 2010

 Chris Chong Chan Fui (b.
-1982, Borneo, Malaysia) lives and works in Kuala Lumpur, and is the first Malaysian artist to present work at the Hirshhorn.
-In BLOCK B, (2008), a motionless camera watches night and day as dramas unfold on the various floors of a massive apartment complex in Malaysia.
-Chong captures this home to Indian expatriates working on temporary contracts, as if it is a documentary, with no special effects or lighting.
-He directs the viewers’ focus to realistic details within this fictionalized microcosm of urban humanity via imaginary voice-overs.
+1982, Borneo, Malaysia) lives and works in Kuala Lumpur and was the first Malaysian artist to present work at the Hirshhorn.
+In BLOCK B (2008), a motionless camera watches night and day as dramas unfold on the various floors of a massive apartment complex in Malaysia.
+Chong captures this building, home to Indian expatriates working on temporary contracts, as if making a documentary, with no special effects or lighting.
+He directs viewers’ focus to realistic details within this fictionalized microcosm of urban humanity via voiceovers.

-The architecture of the site and Chong’s static, formal cinematography offer a striking counterpoint to the vivid, unpredictable narratives.
-BLOCK B suggests issues related to surveillance and voyeurism, but also compellingly evokes the context, texture and dramatic elements that comprise the fabric of daily life.
+The architecture of the site and Chong’s static, formal cinematography offer a striking counterpoint to the vivid, unpredictable narratives of the film.
+BLOCK B suggests issues related to surveillance and voyeurism, but also compellingly evokes the context, texture, and dramatic elements that compose the fabric of daily life.

 Produced as a short film, BLOCK B has won awards at international film festivals.
-Chong also makes feature films and created HEAVENHELL, (2009), a major audio visual installation which premiered at the International Festival of Arts and Media in Yokohama, Japan, and is based on influential Japanese filmmaker Akira Kurosawa’s film High and Low, (1963).
+Chong also makes feature films and created HEAVENHELL (2009), a major audiovisual installation that premiered at the International Festival of Arts and Media in Yokohama, Japan, and is based on influential Japanese filmmaker Akira Kurosawa’s film High and Low (1963).